Peanut Butter Banana Baby & Toddler Melts

 Ingredients

-- Peanut Butter: Peanut butter is high in protein, healthy fats and essential minerals.
-Use smooth (not chunky) natural peanut butter so there are no pieces that baby could choke on.
+- Peanut Butter: use smooth (not chunky) natural peanut butter so there are no pieces that baby could choke on.

 Tips for Making the Best Baby Melts